 Protecting People and Water in Mexico City

-I created a long-form radio documentary to raise awareness about watershed conservation in Mexico and to highlight local leadership in these efforts.
-Mexico City is facing increasing water stress.
-The region is home to ~23 million people that rely on a rapidly depleting aquifer for 70% of their water.
-Overexploitation of the aquifer and loss of the watershed that recharges it put increasing pressure on the region.
-This watershed is known as the Bosque de Agua, the Water Forest.
+Mexico City faces increasing water stress. ~23 million people in the region rely on a rapidly depleting aquifer for 70% of their water.
+Overexploitation and watershed degradation is putting increasing pressure on the vital aquifer.
+The watershed that recharges the aquifer is known as the Bosque de Agua: the Water Forest.

-Protecting People and Water in Mexico City brings attention to the importance of natural ecosystems in and around Mexico City, the interdependence of rural and urban communities, and the grassroots stewards addressing water challenges using green infrastructure.
-The audio documentary reflects many field visits; extensive interviewing with nonprofit leaders, community members, academics, and scientists; and hours of storyboarding and refining the piece using advanced audio editing software.
+Protecting People and Water in Mexico City brings attention to the importance of natural ecosystems in and around Mexico City, the interdependence of rural and urban communities, and the grassroots leaders who are leading work to preserve the vital watershed.

 Retaining Rondon: Creole Food in a Changing World